-Case Effect Tag parity or RAM error on tag read, for next victim selection An error is flagged through the PARRTINTR/ERRTINTR interrupt signals.
+Case Effect Tag parity or RAM error on tag read, for next victim selection An error is flagged through the PARRTINTR or the ERRTINTR interrupt signal.
 The allocation is not done.
-Data parity or RAM error on data read for eviction An error is flagged through the PARRDINTR/ERRRDINTR interrupt signals.
+Data parity or RAM error on data read for eviction An error is flagged through the PARRDINTR or the ERRRDINTR interrupt signal.
 The allocation process is not stopped and the eviction does not occur in case of data RAM error.
 Tag RAM error on tag write An error is flagged through the ERRWTINTR interrupt signal.
 Subsequent cache lookups to the same index are unpredictable.
 Data RAM error on data write An error is flagged through the ERRWDINTR interrupt signal.
 Subsequent reads to that line are unpredictable.